trueos/trueos-docs/trueos-handbook/helpsupport.rst

 does not exist) or modified (if it already exists) when configuring an interface using the :ref:`Network Manager`.

-Here is an example of the :file:`rc.conf` entries for an ethernet driver (**em0**) and a wireless driver (**run0**):
+Here is an exas indicate the type of chipset.
+Each driver name has an associated manual page where you can learn which devices use that chipset and if there mple of the :file:`rc.conf` entries for an ethernet driver (**em0**) and a wireless driver (**run0**):

 .. code-block:: none